Home > Uncategorized > GSAN Invests in Rural STEM Education with TMC Labs

 This initiative was a strategic move to tackle educational disparities in rural Georgia.
 GSAN aimed to inspire the next generation of innovators and problem-solvers.
 This investment showed their dedication to supporting the academic and personal growth of all students, no matter where they lived.

-STEM education was vital for the future workforce.
-Did you know that 60% of jobs in Georgia were STEM-related, and 60% of those didn’t require a bachelor’s degree?
-This underscored the importance of providing STEM education to all students, especially those in rural areas who might not have had the same access to resources as their urban peers.
+STEM education is vital for the future workforce.
+60% of jobs in Georgia are STEM-related, and 60% of those do not require a bachelor’s degree.
+This underscores the importance of providing STEM education to all students, especially those in rural areas who might not have had the same access to resources as their peers in other parts of the state.

 “Voices was deeply committed to expanding access to afterschool and summer programs, which provided essential learning opportunities for our youth,” said Judy Fitzgerald, Executive Director of Voices for Georgia’s Children.
 “The TMC Labs ensured children in rural communities had the tools and resources they needed to thrive academically and creatively.
 By developing these skills, children gained the confidence needed to succeed in the 21st century.”